Skip to content

-Gymnast’s Wrist: What You Need to know
+Gymnast’s Wrist: What You Need to Know

 Few activities involve such load requirements across wrists as gymnastics.
 This predisposes young gymnasts to a unique overuse syndrome called Gymnast’s Wrist (Distal Radial Physeal Stress Syndrome or Distal Radial Epiphysitis).
 The structure of a growing long bone includes a shaft, which widens towards the end of the bone in an area called the metaphysis, and the end of the bone, called the epiphysis.
 The physis, or growth plate, is an area of specialized cartilage that is between the metaphysis and epiphysis.
 This is the area that creates new bone allowing growth and lengthening of the bone.
 The growth plate’s softer structure is an area of weakness and is prone to overuse and injury.
 Epiphysitis is a term used for inflammation and overuse injuries involving the ends of long bones.
 When a bone is finished growing the growth plate cartilage turns to bone, which is why these conditions are exclusive to the growing child.